camels-ch/camels-ch.github.io/index.md

 # CAMELS-CH reproducibility guide

-The purpose of this guide is to describe the creation of the CAMELS-CH dataset in order to facilitate its future updating.
+The purpose of this guide is to describe the creation of the CAMELS-CH dataset for repoducibility and to faciliate future updating and customized application.
+Corresponding codes are generally available at https://github.com/camels-ch/camels and specified in each attribute category below.

 ## Table of Contents